mickymacirl/CI-P3-FruitHM/README.md

 ### Built-in Python Libraries

-* OS
-OS was imported to create a clear function to clear the terminal.
+* OS was imported to create a clear function to clear the terminal.
 This improves the user experience when replaying games by removing the previous game and previous menus and making the screen clearer and more structured.

+* random was imported to access the random built-in method for random numbers using randint() method.
+This is used to generate the random pick of the fruit words from the words.py file.

 ### Others